survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> `node-libs-browser` is installed as it is a peer dependency of webpack.
 Starting from npm 3 it won't get installed automatically so it's a good idea to have it installed in order to be future-proof.

 This is a good opportunity to try to run webpack for the first time.
 Hit `node_modules/.bin/webpack`.
-You should see a version print, link to cli guide and a long list of options.
+You should see a version print, link to the cli guide and a long list of options.
 We won't be using most of those but it's good to know that this tool is packed with functionality if nothing else.

 Webpack works using a global install as well (`-g` or `--global` flag during installation) but it is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler as you have direct control over the version you are running.

 We will be using `--save` and `--save-dev` to get a separation between application and development dependencies.
 The separation keeps project dependencies more understandable.
 This will come in handy when we generate a vendor bundle later on.

 T> There are handy shortcuts for `--save` and `--save-dev`. `-S` maps to `--save` and `-D` to `--save-dev`.
-So if you want to optimize for characters written, consider using these.
+So if you want to optimize for characters written, consider using these instead.

 ## Directory Structure

 As projects with just `package.json` are very boring, we should set up something more concrete.
-Let's do a little web site that loads some JavaScript which we build using webpack.
+Let's do a little web site that loads some JavaScript which we then build using webpack.
 Set up a structure like this:

 - /app
   - main.js